py-universe/django-rest-cli/README.md

 ## Acknowledgements
-In building this I found the following repositories _really_ helpful.
-In fact I re-used few parts of these repositories in this project:
+In building this I re-used a few parts of these repositories in this project:
 - [django-classy-start](https://github.com/mfonism/django-classy-start)
 - [dr-scaffold](https://github.com/Abdenasser/dr_scaffold)